 Image Source: https://k6u8v6y8.stackpathcdn.com

 Polo Forest is a stunning forest area which is located near Abhapur Village in Vijay Nagar taluka of Gujarat.
-It is one of the most preferred weekend destination from Ahmedabad city which is 150 km away from Polo forest.
-You can also choose to enjoy a one day picnic from Ahmedabad and explore the surroundings of Polo forest.
-The Polo monument includes the ruins of historical state of Parihar, Kings of Idar in the tenth century and is located in the forest of Vijaynagar.
-The virtual tour includes Shiv Mandir, Surya Mandir, Harnaav Dam, Jain Derasar and some architectural locations.
+It is one of the most preferred weekend destinations from Ahmedabad city which is 150 km away from Polo Forest.
+You can also choose to enjoy a one-day picnic from Ahmedabad and explore the surroundings of Polo Forest.
+The Polo Monument includes the ruins of the historical state of Parihar, the Kings of Idar in the tenth century, and is located in the forest of Vijaynagar.
+The virtual tour includes Shiv Mandir, Surya Mandir, Harnaav Dam, Jain Derasar, and some architectural locations.
 It is an area of around 400 square km full of medicinal vegetation, reptiles, birds and animals.
-Annually Gujarat tourism organizes Polo festival which includes adventure activities, cycling, camping, and more.
+Annually Gujarat Tourism organizes a Polo festival which includes adventure activities, cycling, camping, and more.

 Image Source: https://upload.wikimedia.org